-SENATOR BENTSEN ANNOUNCES FINANCE COMMITTEE HEARINGS ON LEVERAGED BUY-Outs and Corporate Debt
+SENATOR BENTSEN ANNOUNCES FINANCE COMMITTEE HEARINGS ON LEVERAGED BUY-OUTS AND CORPORATE DEBT

-WASHINGTON, DC-Senator Lloyd Bentsen (D., Texas), Chairman, announced Wednesday that the Committee on Finance will hold hearings on the recent trend in corporate restructurings, mounting debt in the corporate sector, and the relationship of these trends to the tax law.
+Washington, DC-Senator Lloyd Bentsen (D., Texas), Chairman, announced Wednesday that the Committee on Finance will hold hearings on the recent trend in corporate restructurings, mounting debt in the corporate sector, and the relationship of these trends to the tax law

-The hearings are scheduled for Tuesday, January 24, Wednesday, January 25, and Thursday, January 26, 1989 at 10:00 a.m. in room SD-215 of the Dirksen Senate Office Building.
+The hearings are scheduled for Tuesday, January 24, Wednesday, January 25, and Thursday, January 26, 1989 at 10:00 a.m. in room SD-215 of the Dirksen Senate

 Office Building.

 Bentsen said, "The recent trend of corporate leveraged buyouts and other corporate restructurings is troubling and deserves a closer look.
-In particular, the massive corporate conversion of equity to debt causes me concern about the ability of our country's corporations to weather an economic downturn.
-I am also concerned about the possible adverse effects of this mounting debt on Federal tax revenues, at a time when reducing the budget deficit is a critical priority.
+In particular, the massive of the said of sive corporate conversion of equity to debt causes me concern about the ability of our country's corporations to weather an economic downturn.
+I am also concerned about the possible adverse effects of this mounting debt on Federal tax revenues, at

-"One cause for this trend may be our tax system's bias in favor of debt financing, "One cause for this trend may be our tax system's bias in favor of debt financing, as opposed to equity financing.
+"One cause for this trend may be our tax system's bias in favor of debt financing, as opposed to equity financing.
 I intend to examine this problem and explore the possibilities for reform.
 Additionally, I would like to determine whether any other aspects of the tax system may artificially encourage those sorts of transactions.
 These issues are complex and I look forward to a fruitful series of hearings on the subject."